The Language of Dog Training: Behavior Theory and the Four Quadrants of Reinforcement and Punishment

 In his work, “Training Dogs, A Manual” Konrad Most predates many of these applications of the 20th century with observations made from his work with dogs in military and civilian applications.
-His work stood as the hallmark for dog training throughout Europe and fell out of favor due to methodology that many deemed ‘harsh’ and ‘inhumane’.
+His work stood as the hallmark for dog training throughout Europe.
+Most’s work left an impact, and can be seen in the canonical work of Will Judy, Bill Koehler and many others; having being heavily plagiarized for his content before being dismissed as “outdated”.

-According to Wall Street, a ‘correction’ is a swift change either upwards or downwards in sales of stocks.
+According to Wall Street, a correction is a swift change either upwards or downwards in sales of stocks.

 According to Princeton’s WORDNET, a correction is defined as: